 Preventative Measures Implemented in Tanzania

-Dr. Mgamba stated that several measures have been made to strengthen Tanzania’s borders at ports of entry, including screening travelers from affected countries such as China.
+Several measures were taken to strengthen Tanzania’s borders at ports of entry, including screening travelers from affected countries such as China.

-In addition to employing more border control staff, the Tanzanian Health Ministry has installed new screening processes to detect any possible cases of infection.
-These include around 140 thermal scanners at ports of entry to the country, including at Tanzania’s main transport hub, Kilimanjaro Airport.
+In addition to employing more border control staff, the Tanzanian Health Ministry installed new screening processes to detect any possible cases of infection.
+These included around 140 thermal scanners at ports of entry to the country, including at Tanzania’s main transport hub, Kilimanjaro Airport.

-Tanzania Airports Authority health officer George Ndaki confirmed that some suspected cases have been detected using the machines, indicating that the scanners are an effective tool to stop the spread of COVID-19 in Tanzania.
+Tanzania Airports Authority health officer George Ndaki confirmed that some suspected cases were detected using the machines, indicating that the scanners are an effective tool to stop the spread of COVID-19 in Tanzania.